solidi/writing/74-prefer-accommodating-over-accurate-app-experiences.md

 Yes, ***accommodating*** experiences costs development time and incurs intense technical complexity to achieve.
 There isn't an easy way around managing statefulness, and technological inventions are waiting to be found to blunt the digital trauma.
 But it's worth an inquiry within your team, especially if the app is in production and the rush to launch has easied.

 I've seen it many times.
-When racing to get a product out, ***accommodating*** actions get [cut out of scope](https://medium.com/@solidi/my-goal-is-to-ship-c772f63c278d) as teams within repeat in chorus, "Nice to have!"
+When racing to get a product out, ***accommodating*** actions get [cut out of scope](https://medium.com/@solidi/my-goal-is-to-ship-c772f63c278d) as teams repeat in chorus, "Nice to have!"
 Ask the question, "Why so?"
 If we don't ask, few experiences will become smooth, and cooperation in intra-app experiences will remain unexplored.

 Fluid, ***accommodating*** interactions do not have to be something of science fiction in software.
 It is worth taking steps to improve the experience starting now.